 - Costco’s return policy is a close runner-up for top perks.
 Costco has a 100% satisfaction guarantee, so you’d better believe you can return almost everything.

 - The Costco Coupon Book comes out once a month.
 It’s like their version of a sales ad for the entire month.

 - Costco has amazing Black Friday deals that only members get access to.

-Oh, and I have to mention the Costco bakery treats and rotisserie chicken.
+Oh, and I have to mention the Costco bakery treats (like these top Costco desserts!) and their rotisserie chicken.
 They make some of the best pies, cakes, and muffins.
 Where else can you get half a sheet cake for under $20?!